abdillahinur/abdillahinur.github.io/README.md

 **Software Developer/Analyst @ Canada Revenue Agency (_February 2020 - Present_)**
 - Developed the Child and Family Benefits Calculator, which calculates if & how much family benefits a family qualifies for based on mutliple criterion such as income, location, family size.
 At its peak, the application was used 20,000 times a day.
 - Designed and developed the revamped 'My Account' page on the Canada Revenue Agency website
-- Built with Java, Angular Framework (Typescript) and Cobol
+- Built with Java, Angular Framework, and Cobol

 **Software Developer @ Carleton University Autonomous Systems  (_January 2019- April 2019_)**
 - Designed and developed the Integrated Beacon Network, which allows for the Autonomous Vehicle to communicate with Ardurino-based beacons placed around the University's campus to transmit it's current location to and from